qian-deng/pta-training/Week4/README.md

 Write a script to find conflicts in a file and print the authors who made the conflicts

-- A file with conflicts is provied
+- A file with conflicts `merge.txt` is provided
 - Read the file line by line and record line numbers with conflict markers
 - Use `git blame` to get the authors of lines with conflicts
 - Print conflicting line numbers and related author names